Image default

 Yes.
 Bedsores are preventable with diligence and adequate medical care.
 For immobile patients, nursing staff must reposition the person approximately every two to three hours.

 Depending on their medical condition, patients in long-term facilities cannot often communicate with the nursing staff.
 Patients with limited communication abilities or none whatsoever face a higher risk because they cannot tell a staff member that they are uncomfortable.
-This is why staff members must know how long someone is unattended, even when the facility is short-staffed.

 Nursing staff can prevent bedsores from forming by: